notepad-plus-plus/npp-usermanual/content/docs/auto-completion.md

 ## Path completion

 Different from function and word completion which can be triggered automatically after 1 (or X) keystroke(s), Path completion needs to be triggered manually, by using shortcut (default: `Ctrl+Alt+Space`) or via menu command **Edit > Auto-Completion > Path Completion** after typing the drive (for example "C:").
-If the string on the left of cursor is not part of one of the system paths, the path list won't appear.
+If the string on the left of caret is not part of one of the system paths, the path list won't appear.

 ## How to make it work